Guide to Representations & Warranties Insurance

 A longtime standard exclusion, we’re also seeing movement toward a more “case-by-case” attitude among underwriters.

 While this remains in full force as an exclusion, we have seen a shift of onus.
 We now expect underwriters to draw attention ahead of time to those warranties which they believe have a forward-looking element, rather than having this be a potential guessing game.

 3. Deal-Specific Exclusions

-Deal-specific exclusions refer to specific known issues or problems inherent to the industry which underwriters will not accept liability for, such as Medicare/Medicaid in healthcare (although it is increasingly possible to get coverage in this area) or FCPA in construction.
-As with all exclusions, the tightness of the language is key and, as discussed above, getting granular on known issues is vitally important.
-Try to identify the kind of breaches you are most likely to have—whether it’s intellectual property, cyber concerns, or environmental—to make sure your organization focuses their diligence to aid in removing those exclusions from the policy.
+Deal-specific exclusions refer to specific known issues or problems inherent in the industry for which underwriters will not accept liability, such as Medicare/Medicaid in healthcare (although it is increasingly possible to get coverage in this area) or FCPA in construction.

 In early March 2020, exclusions related to COVID-19 (including any resulting COVID-19 sickness, SARS-CoV-2, or any mutation or variation thereof) started showing up in R&W policies.

-From initially broad language that sought to cover any loss even vaguely attributable to COVID-19, the language has evolved to exclude any losses directly attributable to the failure to protect employees, directors, customers, suppliers, and other related parties from the transmission of COVID-19.
+While the initially broad language sought to cover any loss even vaguely attributable to COVID-19, it has since evolved to exclude any losses directly attributable to the failure to protect employees, directors, customers, suppliers, and other related parties from the transmission of COVID-19.

-Also, there has been a trend towards interim COVID-19 exclusions included at the time of signing, but which would be removed once the deal had closed.
+There has also been a trend toward interim COVID-19 exclusions included at the time of signing but removed once the deal closes.
 Circumstances that would be favorable to the removal of the COVID-19 exclusion at closing include:

 - The extent of the continued impact of COVID-19 on the company